dakshvanshaj/flights-price-prediction-mlops/docs/Modeling/model_explainability_lgbm_champ.md

 *   **Predicted Value (Scaled):** `-0.224`
 *   **True Value (Scaled):** `-0.224`
 *   **Insight:** A perfect prediction.
-The model correctly identified that the `flight_type` was the main factor driving the price down, but this was counteracted by a longer `time` (duration), resulting in a prediction close to the average.
+The model correctly identified that the `flight_type`(economy) was the main factor driving the price down, but this was counteracted by a longer `time` (duration), resulting in a lower price.
+However here accuracy was further improved by deductions in price from `agency` and `from_location` but a increase from `distance` these all made it a accurate prediction.

 ## 5. Feature Dependence Plots